John West (musician): Royal Hunt

 In 1998, West replaced D.C.
 Cooper as the lead singer of Royal Hunt, remaining with the group until 2007.
 He recorded four studio albums, one live album, and one EP with the group.
-West's ten-year tenure as the band's vocalist is the longest uninterrupted tenure of any singer in Royal Hunt's 25-year history.
+West's ten-year tenure as the band's vocalist was the longest uninterrupted tenure of any singer in Royal Hunt's 25-year history until Cooper rejoined the band in 2011.

 Solo career

 West has released four albums under his own name, which have featured a wide variety of contributors.
 His first two, Mind Journey (1997) and Permanent Mark (1998), adopted a neoclassical metal style with many extended instrumental sections.
 After concentrating on Royal Hunt for a few years, West returned in 2002 with the concept album Earth Maker, which showcased a more song-oriented writing style while still retaining much of his previous sound.
 Finally, in 2006, West released Long Time No Sing, which is more of a blues-rock album.
 The latter disc features West playing guitar as well as singing.